Holi is just about to arrive and we are here with our list of traditional Holi Foods for you.

 Jalebi is like the heart of Indian Desserts.
 The two and a half turn twisted dessert is always there on every festival.
 It is the most cherished dessert in India.
 This dessert has a long history and it is an integral part of the Indian Dessert.

 In India children love Jalebi, the youngsters love Jalebi even the old age people love it!
 Jalebi is our National Sweet so how can we miss celebrating this Holi without Garam Jalebi.
+There is no doubt that this is among the most mouth-watering Holi dishes one can have.

 Preparation Time: 50 mins